 Wednesday - Today, after breakfast we depart to Amarante, a pretty town proud of its patron saint, São Gonçalo, known for the promotion of love & marriage and whose tomb can be seen in the monastery facing the river houses.
 In the towns' bustling market is worth a visit where you can find fruit, vegetables, chickens, fabrics and an immense variety of other popular items.
 Afterwards, we drive to Vila Real to visit the beautiful Gardens of Palacio Mateus.
 The facade of this historic manor is still depicted on the bottles of the well-known Portuguese Rose wine.
 Then we journey into Port wine region, travelling through the vineyards and the breathtaking landscapes of the Douro Valley.
 We stop in the charming town of Lamego, overlooked by one of Portugal's most important shrines, Nossa Senhora dos Remédios, with its magnificent baroque style staircase.
 You may want to try some of the local delicacies such as the local ham or the famous “Bola de Lamego” (a loaf baked in the oven with smoked ham).
 Continue to the mountainous hinterland to Viseu, the centre of the Dão Vineyards and a city connected with Portugal´s oldest hero & Lusitanian chief, Viriato.
 Built in the shadow of the Cathedral, the ancient town of Viseu is made up of narrow streets and doorways with coats of arms carved in granite.
 Proceed to Urgeiriça area where we will check-into our hotel for the night.
 (B)

 Thursday - Breakfast at hotel.
 Today's journey begins with a drive through the heart of Portugal till Bussaco, well know for the luxuriant forest of rare trees & plants of exotic beauty and the romantic Palace of Bussaco, originally built as a royal hunting lodge and today a luxurious hotel.
 We continue to Tomar.
 The development of the city is closely linked to the Order of the Templars which received these lands in 1159 as a reward for their assistance to Dom Afonso Henriques, the First King of Portugal, in the Christian reconquest of the territory.
-It was Dom Gualdim Pais, the first Grand Master of the Order in Portugal, who founded the castle and the remarkable Convent of Christ inside, the centrepiece of the city.
+It was Dom Gualdim Pais, the first Grand Master of the Order in Portugal, who founded the castle and the remarkable Convent of Christ inside, the centerpiece of the city.
 Classified as a UNESCO World Heritage site, it was enlarged and remodelled over the centuries retaining the influences of various architectural styles.
-After this final visit, we proceed to Lisbon where our journey ends.
-Or ask us about extending your Portugal discovery with a stay in Lisbon.
+After this final visit, we continue our journey to Lisbon where the escorted tour ends.
+Check into your hotel and enjoy the evening at leisure.
 (B)